 Okay, So You’ve Got Yourself a Drone.
 What’s Next?

-So, you’ve got your done and you’re ready to capture some amazing landscapes.
+So, you’ve got your drone and you’re ready to capture some amazing landscapes.
 Before you do, let’s review some essential tips that will make your life as a drone landscape photographer easier, and help you produce better looking landscape photos.

 Once you find yourself at the desired location, stop.
 Don’t go flying just yet.
 Take the time to explore the environment, walk around for a bit and think about possibilities of what you could capture.
 Is it a traditional landscape, such as a seaside with the setting sun on the horizon, or perhaps you’d like to take a top-down 90-degree shot of the ground?